 1. Personal bank accounts in Vietnam for foreigners

 As a foreigner, you can only open a bank account, use bank cards and bank services if you have permission to stay in Vietnam for longer than 12 months.

 Also, you have to provide documents confirming your residential status in Vietnam for 12 months to open your bank accounts.

 1.1 Required documents for personal bank accounts

-- A valid passport in readable and identifiable conditions with at least 6 months validity before the expiry date
+(1) Your valid passport in readable and identifiable conditions with at least 6 months validity before the expiry date

-OR one of the below valid documents with a validity of 1 year or longer, also issued within the past 12 months:
+(2) A valid Vietnam visa with a duration of a minimum of 1 year issued within the last 12 months, or one of the below valid documents with a validity of 1 year or longer, also issued within the past 12 months:

 - Temporary Resident Card (TRC)